nworbnhoj/qwikgame/README.md

 **Match** data is stored in the player xml file in the `/player` directory.

 When a player is keen for a match then they can nominate a game, a venue and a range of times over the next 48 hours.
-This will trigger invitations to be emailed to all other players who have registered a favourite for playing the game at the venue.
+This will trigger invitations to be emailed to all other players who have registered a favorite for playing the game at the venue.
 The invitations contain the estimated relative ability, and reputation of the potential rival.
 The first player can then choose a rival from those who accept the invitation.
 After the match, the rivals can rate each other for behaviour and ability.

 Each match has a current status: *keen*, *invitation*, *accepted*, *confirmed*, *feedback*, or *cancelled*.